 Click the “Finish activating” button at the bottom of the screen, and you’re done!

-To copy a mod, open your Page Editor, click the three dots that appear next to the mod AI Rate and Fix Response.
+To copy a mod, open your Page Editor, then click the three dots next to the mod AI Rate and Fix Response.
 From the options that appear, select “Make a copy”.
 If you’ve never created a mod before, you’ll be prompted to select an account alias.
 Name this anything you like - it’s what all of your mods will start with, and you can think of it as a username.

-The next modal shows you the options for the mod, you can leave all of these to the default, but here’s what is being set:
+The next modal shows you the options for the mod.
+You can leave all of these to the default, but here’s what is being set:

-- Mod Id - this will start with your account alias, and then slug of the mod afterwards.
+Mod Id - this will start with your account alias, and then slug of the mod afterwards.
 You can select another alias if you are part of a team, and you can customize the slug of the mod.
 Basically just the text that comes after your account alias and will be part of your mod’s unique id.

-- Name - This is the name of the mod.
+Name - This is the name of the mod.
 When copying, it’s often nice to change this name to something else so you don’t get it confused with the original.
 You can call this “AI Rate and Fix Custom” or “AI Rate and Fix Copy”.
 Or, you can leave it as is.

-- Version - Leave this as the default for now, it’s more helpful to set when you update or make changes to your mod.
+Version - Leave this as the default for now, it’s more helpful to set when you update or make changes to your mod.

-- Description - This is a short description for your mod.
+Description - This is a short description for your mod.
 You can leave this text to the existing, or change it if you want to describe what you’re going to do differently with your mod.

 Once you’re done, click the blue Create button in the bottom right and you have yourself a copied mod!